jaokim/inside-java-dumpster/readme.md

 Accompanying code for my blog [jaokim.github.io](https://jaokim.github.io/).

 ## Introduction
 The code here tries to mimic a relatively likely production system.
-The mimiced system is supposed contain a plethora of bugs, anti-patterns, oddities, performance issues and in general be less than ideal.
+The mimiced system is supposed contain a plethora of bugs, anti-patterns, memory hogs, oddities, performance issues and in general be less than ideal.
 It serves as a sandbox, or playground to demonstrate how to troubleshoot various issues.

 Disclaimer: This code contains both subtle and not so subtle bugs -- that is its purpose.